developer-zebra/developer-zebra-site/src/ekd/1-0/guide/usage/index.md

 **ColorPressed -** Used to specify the color of the selected key when the key is pressed.
 Changes appear on the device simulator when the key is pressed.

 **Image -** Used to specify an image to fill the space of the selected key.
 After selection, the image appears immediately on the device simulator.
-When the Layout is saved, selected image(s) are embedded within the “.encrypted” file.
+When the layout is saved, selected image(s) are embedded within the “.encrypted” file.
 Supports `.jpg` and `.png` image file formats.

 **ImagePressed -** Used to specify an image to be displayed when the button is pressed.
 After selection, the image appears on the device simulator when the button is pressed.
-When the Layout is saved, selected image(s) are embedded within the “.encrypted” file.
+When the layout is saved, selected image(s) are embedded within the “.encrypted” file.
 Supports `.jpg` and `.png` image file formats.

 -----